Trinity Health System Ad 1

 Expect the Worst

-The Velotta Construction Company was awarded a $7 million bid for the renovation of the two tubes of Wheeling Tunnel scheduled to begin in early 2007 and was to extend six months.
+The Velotta Construction Company was awarded a $7 million bid for the renovation of the two tubes of Wheeling Tunnel.
+The project was scheduled to begin in early 2007 and it was expected to last only six months.

-But it lasted three years.
-The new tiles had to be ordered out of Germany, and that caused delays.
+It lasted three years.
+The new tiles had to be ordered from Germany, and that caused delays.
 Then, those tiles wouldn’t stick because of bad glue.

 That is why confidence was very low among Wheeling area citizens when Swank Construction crews arrived in Wheeling to begin the $214 million “Roads to Prosperity” project that included 26 bridges and ramps along I-70 in Ohio County.
-The fact the Fort Henry is one of the many spans being addressed has provoked the regurgitation of the urban myth.
+The fact the Fort Henry was one of the many spans that were addressed provoked the regurgitation of the urban myth.

 But why?

-“It could be because the superstructure of the Fort Henry Bridge is so close to downtown Wheeling, but it is where it is because that’s the area where the river is the deepest along the front channel,” Clark said.
-“It also could be because where the supports are for the Suspension Bridge because there’s a lot more to that bridge than people can see.
+“It could be because the superstructure of the Fort Henry Bridge is so close to downtown Wheeling, but it is where it is because that’s the area where the river is the deepest along the front channel,” Clark explained four years ago.
+“It also could be because where the supports are for the Suspension Bridge, because there’s a lot more to that bridge than people can see.

 “I’m only speculating about those reasons based on what I have seen, but the piers are where they are for a reason, and the people who designed it and constructed it went by those kinds of things,” he said.
 “But again, I have never heard that the Fort Henry Bridge was put in backward, and I am sure I would have by now.”